Reasons to Sign a Power of Attorney

 A common situation that requires a limited power of attorney is when you have a transaction that requires your signature, but you are not available to sign off on it.
 For example, perhaps you need to sell a car, but you are out of the country.
 A power of attorney would allow someone to represent you in the transaction and sign the title over.
 This could apply to any financial assets or property, but only what is specifically outlined in the power of attorney document.

 A medical power of attorney pertains to healthcare decisions that need to be made on your behalf should you become incapacitated.
 If you are unconscious, mentally incompetent, or otherwise unable to inform a doctor about what treatment you prefer, your agent can make those decisions on your behalf.

 When it comes to a power of attorney in Pennsylvania, these documents are considered to be either durable or not.
 A durable power of attorney means that it will remain in effect after the principal is incapacitated.
 There is not much reason to have a power of attorney that is not durable.
 In January 2015 a new power of attorney law went into effect in Pennsylvania.
 There are very specific requirements needed to make the power of attorney document valid.

 If you or a loved one needs to sign a power of attorney that will give someone decision-making powers or review one executed before January 2015, it is always wise to consult an experienced elder law attorney who can help navigate the process for you and explain all of the legal ramifications.
-At the Law Offices of Kreisher & Gregorowicz, our lawyers have a full understanding of issues surrounding elder law, family law, and financial transactions, and we will work with you to find the best solution to any situation where a power of attorney could be useful.
+At Kreisher Marshall & Associates, LLC, our lawyers have a full understanding of issues surrounding elder law, family law, and financial transactions, and we will work with you to find the best solution to any situation where a power of attorney could be useful.
 Call (570) 784-5211 to schedule a free consultation.